UTSCCSCC01/RecruiteMe/backend/README.md

 -   **Update recruiter** : PUT {/recruiter/update}
     - Endpoint to update recruiter profile : http://localhost:4000/recruiter/update
+    - The user has to be loggedIn to use this endpoint
     - Sample body request can include any of the below fields
       ```
       {